Personal Indebtedness, Literacy & Families

-Many Americans live in homes beyond their means, they buy cars and boats they can’t afford, and family indebtedness has hit record highs.
+Many Americans live in homes beyond their means, they buy cars and boats they can’t afford, and, as a result, family indebtedness has hit record highs.

 The first plastic card came out in 1955.
-Today there are about 20,000 different cards available in the U.S. and plastic has virtually replaced money, even though a typical credit card purchase ends up costing 112% more than if cash were used because the average interest rate on credit cards is 18.9 percent.
+Today there are about 20,000 different cards available in the U.S. and plastic has virtually replaced money, even though a typical credit card purchase ends up costing 112% more than if cash were used because of the average interest rate on credit cards which is 18.9 percent.

 A good 40 percent of American families annually spend more than they earn.
 This massive amount of debt, falling house prices, and job losses are bringing these families to the edge of financial ruin because of bad choices they have made.

 Let’s take a closer look

-In an ideal world consumers are prepared for those times when the economy takes a turn for the worse for whatever reason.
-They have money in the bank and a cushion to ride out the difficult times.
+In an ideal world consumers prepare themselves for those times when the economy takes a turn for the worse for whatever reason.
+They keep money in the bank as a cushion to ride out the difficult times.
 In crisis times they spend wisely and live more conservatively, knowing not what tomorrow may bring.

 Spending beyond one’s means is the antithesis of preparedness, whether we are talking about Congress or the typical American household.

 Yet as we speak, our leaders are adding trillions more of taxpayer indebtedness on top of the trillions it already spent to help stabilize a floundering economy and to pay the interest on our international indebtedness to China, Japan and elsewhere.

-This is atrocious modeling, regardless of how many people support this kind of federal spending.
-It teaches the public nothing about personal responsibility.
+This is atrocious modeling, regardless of how many people support this level of federal spending.
+Most importantly, it teaches the public zero about personal responsibility.
 And all stimulus packages reward the impoverished decision-making on the part of individuals and economic collectives that sent us all into the current economic tail-spin.

 A History of the Panic of 2008